SimpleSwiftUI/your-first-web3-dapp/README.md

 Open up `package.json` and change the `name` value from `your-first-web3-dapp` to `cryptopunks-demo-dapp`.
 Thoughtfully observe the `dependencies`.
 These are the tools and libraries that power your application.
 You don't need to know how they work but they are open source if you'd like to explore/audit.

 &nbsp;
-> Optional: If you would like to back up your tutorial project on your own Git repository, [follow these instructions](https://stackoverflow.com/questions/5181845/git-push-existing-repo-to-a-new-and-different-remote-repo-server).
+> Optional: If you would like to back up your tutorial project on your own Git repository, <a href="https://stackoverflow.com/questions/5181845/git-push-existing-repo-to-a-new-and-different-remote-repo-server" target="_blank">follow these instructions</a>.

 &nbsp;